thiagoesteves/deployex/README.md

 For local testing, these variables are not expected or set to default values.

+## Production installation

+In case you are planning to isntall deployex directly in an ubuntu server, you can rely on the installer script [installer script](/devops/installer/deployex.sh) that is also part of the release package.
+At the moment, you can get an example from [Calori Web Server](https://github.com/thiagoesteves/calori) and it is only supported Ubuntu 20.04 and 22.04.

+If you plan to install Deployex directly on an Ubuntu server, you can use the [installer script](/devops/installer/deployex.sh) included in the release package.
+For an example, refer to the [Calori Web Server](https://github.com/thiagoesteves/calori).
+As of now, the release and installation only supports Ubuntu versions 20.04 and 22.04, but you can compile and install manually in your target system.

 ## Running Deployex and Monitored app locally

 For local testing, the root path used is `/tmp/{monitored_app}`.
 Follow these steps: